 In the fine arts, the realization of radically new ideas often fails because of the possibilities of implementation.
-The geometry is too complex, the costs too high, the material not available, and anyway, what are you supposed to make it with?
+The geometry is too complex, the costs are too high, the material is not available, and anyway, how are you supposed to produce it?

-Don't let your creativity be limited.
+Well, don't let your creativity be limited.
 There are new solutions.
-Additive manufacturing offers a range of suitable processes for the production of artworks to create sculptures from metal, plastic or natural materials from very small to very large.
+Additive manufacturing offers an incredible range of suitable processes for the production of artworks to create sculptures from metal, plastic, or natural materials from very small to very large dimensions.

 Inspired by one of his trips to Iceland, painter and printmaker Peter Lang wanted to create a work of art consisting of 27 individual parts that together form a 7.5-meter-long and 2-meter-high circular sculpture in the shape of a volcanic rock island.
-What's special about it is that the work is to be created digitally by the artist in the virtual world and then produced live by two interacting robots at the Sprengel Museum in Hanover.
+What's special about it is that the work was created digitally by the artist in the virtual world and was then produced live by two interacting robots at the Sprengel Museum in Hanover, Germany.

-How this project was realized by our subsidiary Additive Tectonics in collaboration with the artist, we show you in our product use case.
+Let us show you how this exciting project was realized by our subsidiary Additive Tectonics in close interaction with the artist in our soon-to-be-published Inspiration Book!